Home chevron_right Recycling and rubbish chevron_right Your bin collections chevron_right Garden waste chevron_right Garden waste subscription FAQs

 You can see your collection day on your bin calendar.
 It may be a different day to last year.
 Find out how to check your bin dates.

-If you do not subscribe, we will not collect your garden waste from April 2024 onwards.
+If you are not subscribed, we will not collect your garden waste.

 Will my collection day stay the same?